saitamasahil/Pixel-Launcher-Extended/README.md

 - More grids options, total of 14 grids.
 You can select these extra grids by going to **Wallpaper & style** > **App grid**.
 These are available for **Phones** only.
 Not available for **Tablets**.
 - Double tap to sleep *(LSPosed required)*.
 - You can choose different icons shapes while installing.
 Total of 17 icons shapes.
-- Material You At A Glance greetings.
+- Material You At A Glance greetings with Extended Settings app.
+Using this app you will be able to do some subtle modifications.
 - [Pixel Launcher Mods](https://github.com/KieronQuinn/PixelLauncherMods) by KieronQuinn.
 It has many cool features such as icon pack changer, recent section blur, etc.
 - Add-ons, which can enhance and add more functionality.
 - Enable hidden flags & developer options.